andreav/xunit-dotnet-iconfig/README.md

 * When debugging your code you will use your appsetting + appsetting.local

-* When you deploy your code (i.e. to your CI/CD pipeline) you can grab sensitive data from environment You ca test this behaviour also locally setting env vars inline when runnign tests, for instance like this (bash):
+* When you deploy your code (i.e. to your CI/CD pipeline) you can grab sensitive data from environment You ca test this behavior also locally setting env vars inline when running tests, for instance like this (bash):

     ```
     MyApp__Auth__TICKETOFFICE__UserName="override_secret" dotnet test